 Other Available Tools

 Along with the techniques detailed so far, you have some other basic but very nifty network commands at your disposal from the UAG console.
 You’ve got the ability to run good old fashion pings from the UAG appliance, as well as nslookup.
-Also, there’s a traceroute like command, tracepath, to help trace the path taken to network hosts.
 So, from the UAG console not only do you have curl and tcpdump at your disposal, but also access to the same basic network troubleshooting tools most of us are used to working with.